nathan-fairchild/Brutus-Light-Fields/README.md

 Brutus is a repository of the high-fidelity captures from Google's Brutus light field video rig.
-We are making these available to the research community with the hope that they can be played back in real time in a VR headset -- and in the process, to build a free and open-source tool for light field video for VR.
+We are making these available to the research community with the hope that they can be played back in real time in a VR headset -- and that in the process, we can build a free and open-source tool for light field video for VR.

 https://storage.googleapis.com/immersive-lf-video-siggraph2020/CVPR_CCD_2021_Brutus_Abstract.pdf